uselessbongo/tease-tuesday-ideas/README.md

  * Feather tease
  * Vibrator on cage and balls
  * Play with nipples
+ * Vibrating ring on cage/balls for amount of time
  * Prostate Massage (Freaky Friday)
    * prostate massager
    * exam glove finger